ibrius/AppIgniter/README.md

     You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 -----------------------------------------------------------------------------------------------------------------------
+### Important Note
+This repository is no longer being actively maintained.

 ### New in this version
 More efficient code, better error handling, a new post_to_graph() function in Appi model, overall restructuring of some things.